 Win32:Small-BTX [Trj] can wreak chaos on your computer by performing the following actions:

 1. It will steal confidential information such as user name and passwords without your permission.

-2. It will download additional malicious files and update itself to prevent from the detection of antivirus program.
+2. It will download additional malicious files and virus such as DOJ virus, and update itself to prevent from the detection of antivirus program.

 3. It can gather essential data like computer name, operating system version, network setup, and hardware/software details and send to remote hacker.

 4. It will notably slow down your PC performance and make you experience blue screen of death, system crash down etc.

 Open Folder Options by clicking the Start button, clicking Control Panel, clicking Appearance and Personalization, and then clicking Folder Options.

 Under Advanced settings, click Show hidden files and folders, uncheck Hide protected operating system files (Recommended) and then click OK.

 2. Open Registry entries.
 Find out the malicious files and entries and then delete all.